Home office deduction: Who can take it, who can’t

 With the uptick in remote work, many more people are working from a home office.
 But, having a home office doesn’t mean you can take the home office deduction.
 The rules are fairly complex, and the big news for most W-2 employees is that a home office deduction isn’t allowed.

 Let’s jump into the home office deduction requirements

-If you have a home office, you might qualify to claim a home office deduction.
+If you are self-employed and have a home office, you might qualify to claim a home office deduction.
 This means you can deduct expenses for the business use of your home.
 To do so, both of these must apply:

 - You use the business part of your home exclusively and regularly for trade or business purposes.
 These uses of your home don’t qualify: